Safeguarding at the RAD

 - the expectations and requirements around duties of care to children.

 All organisations that work with or come into contact with children should have safeguarding policies and procedures to ensure that every child, regardless of their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation, has a right to equal protection from harm.
-The RAD has three Senior Safeguarding Officers, a Safeguarding Committee and a Safeguarding Policy and set of procedures.
+The RAD has three Senior Safeguarding Officers, a Safeguarding Manager, a Safeguarding Committee chaired by a Director and a Safeguarding Policy and set of procedures.

 We do not, however have the authority to investigate allegations of abuse or other safeguarding concerns.
-If a safeguarding concern is reported to us, we will report it to the relevant Local Authority Designated Officer (LADO), or equivalent in Scotland, Wales & N Ireland) or to the Police.
+If a safeguarding concern is reported to us, we will report it to the relevant Local Authority, or equivalent in Scotland, Wales & N Ireland) or to the Police.

 Safeguarding is everyone’s responsibility.
-If you have a concern about a child, you should report it to LADO or to the Police.
+If you have a concern about a child, you should report it to the local authority child protection services or to the Police.
 Many people worry, “What if I am wrong?” but if we take a child-centred approach to safeguarding, we should all be asking, “What if I am right?”
 By raising a concern, you could be protecting not just one child but future children:

 - If a child is in immediate danger, call the police on 999.